 Okay Let’s Make The Arrow Bookends

 To make sure that the books wouldn’t be too heavy and topple the side supports, I picked a pallet bit that was really solid and dense.
 Pallets come in all shapes and sizes, but you can usually feel the density.
-Pine feels very different to oak.
+Pine feels very different from oak.
 We cut the pallet into two pieces measuring 15 cm x 10 cm (5 7/8″ x 4″) and another two pieces 6 cm x 10 cm (2 3/4″ x 4″).

 After a light sanding, the shorter pieces were glued and screwed onto the longer pieces, before drilling a small hole, just a teeny bit bigger than the bamboo, in the front of each bookend.
 The bamboo was squished inside with a little bit of wood glue.
 Then we added some silver and turquoise beads for pops of color.